 - 3-4 eggs

 - Cut the ribs out from the leafy part of the chard.
-Chop the ribs fairly fine in the way you would chop celery.
-Set the ribs aside in a bowl and coarsely chop the leafy green portion of the chard.
+Chop the ribs into fairly fine pieces (like you would chop celery).
+Set the ribs aside in a bowl and coarsely chop the leafy green portion of the chard.1 bunch swiss chard

-- Heat up olive oil in a skillet over medium high heat (can use cast iron skillet or no-stick)
+- Heat up olive oil in a skillet over medium high heat (can use cast iron skillet or no-stick)2 Tbsp olive oil

 - Add chopped onion to skillet and saute for a few minutes.
-Add swiss chard chopped rib pieces to the skillet and saute with the onion until soft and caramelized (5-10 minutes)
+Add swiss chard chopped rib pieces to the skillet and saute with the onion until soft and caramelized (5-10 minutes)1 med onion

 - When onion and stems are soft add the garlic, the salt and the spices and stir together for a minute.
-Then add a large handful of the chard leaves to fill the skillet.
+Then add a large handful of the chard leaves to fill the skillet.2 cloves garlic, 1/2 tsp salt, 1 tsp smoked paprika

 - Cook down the first batch of chard leaves until wilted and then add the rest of the chard leaves and cook them down, stirring to blend everything together.
-Add the tomato vinegar and stir.
+Add the tomato vinegar and stir.1/4 cup tomato vinegar

 - Cover the skillet and cook over med-low heat until the egg whites are cooked and the yolk is to your liking.
 I cooked for about 5 min. to get a yolk that was still runny, but your stove will be different.
 Lift the lid occasionally and check to see if eggs are cooked to desired doneness.